Energy Sustainability for Businesses: Who Is Eligible for the Program

 2 February 19:31

-The Cabinet of Ministers of Ukraine has presented a package of energy support for small and medium-sized businesses operating in socially important sectors.
-This was announced by Prime Minister Yulia Sviridenko, according to "Komersant Ukrainian".
+The Cabinet of Ministers of Ukraine has unveiled an energy support package for small and medium-sized businesses operating in socially critical sectors.
+This was announced by Prime Minister Yulia Svyrydenko, according to "Komersant Ukrainian".

-The program has two key components: one-time non-repayable financial assistance for sole proprietors and preferential 0% loans for the purchase of energy equipment.
+The program includes two key components: a one-time, non-repayable financial grant for sole proprietors and preferential 0% interest loans for the purchase of energy equipment.

 Who is eligible for non-repayable assistance